pinpoint-apm/pinpoint/doc/application-inspector.md

     flink.cluster.tcp.port=19994
 ```

-**C.** Configure job execution type and the number of listeners to receive data from the collector in [pinpoint-flink.properties](https://github.com/naver/pinpoint/blob/master/flink/src/main/resources/pinpoint-flink.properties).
+**C.** Configure job execution type and the number of listeners to receive data from the Collector in [Pinpoint-flink.properties](https://github.com/naver/pinpoint/blob/master/flink/src/main/resources/pinpoint-flink.properties).
 * If you are running a flink cluster, set *flink.StreamExecutionEnvironment* to **server**, and *flink.sourceFunction.Parallel* to the number of task manager servers.
 * If you are running flink as a standalone, set *flink.StreamExecutionEnvironment* to **local**, and *flink.sourceFunction.Parallel* to **1**.
 ```properties